vue-macros/vue-macros/docs/docs/index.md

       link: https://github.com/sxzz/unplugin-vue-macros
 features:
   - icon: ✨
-    title: More syntax sugar and marcos
+    title: More syntax sugar and macros
     details: Explore and extend more macros and syntax sugar to Vue.
   - icon: 💚
     title: Out-of-the-box and good compatibility